JuliaCon/www.juliacon.org/local/eindhoven2023/index.md

 ~~~

 \begin{box}{title="JuliaCon Local Eindhoven 2023", color="purple"}
-Save the Date: December 1, 2023!
+**Save the Date: December 1, 2023!**

-JuliaCon 2023 will be in-person at the [Location to be announced soon], Eindhoven, the Netherlands.
-The conference will take a full day of talks on Friday, the 1st of December.
+JuliaCon 2023 will be in-person at the [High Tech Campus Conference Center](https://hightechcampus.com/conference-center) in Eindhoven in the Netherlands.
+The conference will take a full day of talks on **Friday, the 1st of December**.

-At our co-located event with PyData, which occurs on November 30, you'll experience the unique convergence of two vibrant communities, amplifying the possibilities for cross-pollination and collaboration.
+At our co-located event with [PyData Eindhoven 2023](https://pydata.org/eindhoven2023/), which occurs on** November 30**, you'll experience the unique convergence of two vibrant communities, amplifying the possibilities for cross-pollination and collaboration.
 Connect with like-minded professionals, expand your network, and explore synergies that bridge the gap between Python and Julia.
 \end{box}

 \begin{box}{title="Tickets", color="light-blue"}